 As applicable, submit an annual budget to the Payor for use of state administered funds for its substance use disorder treatment and rehabilitation services and substance use disorder prevention services in accordance with guidelines established by MDHHS.

-The Provider agrees to comply with the reporting requirements found in Exhibit H. The reporting requirements may also be found in Section 3.1 Reporting, B.7 to the MDHHS/PIHP Master Contract and the requirements described in the SUD Services Policy Manual, which is part of this Agreement by reference.
+The Provider agrees to comply with the reporting requirements found in Exhibit F. The reporting requirements may also be found in Section 3.1 Reporting, B.7 to the MDHHS/PIHP Master Contract and the requirements described in the SUD Services Policy Manual, which is part of this Agreement by reference.
 This includes submitting 100% complete, accurate and timely Treatment Episode Data Set (TEDS) records for persons served under this Agreement under treatment services.

 The Provider will carry out its responsibilities under this Agreement consistent with the Payor’s most recent Strategic Plan as approved by MDHHS.
 The NMRE Strategic Plan is available as requested.